 You could write a function that generates a report from the

 MException object properties.

-This function could become quite complicated because it would have
+This function could become complicated because it would have to be

 functions for different